Where is Chalk Creek Sound (CCS) located?

 Music and Engineering Philosophy:

-In the early days of music production, before (and, to some extent, after) multitrack recording and overdubbing even existed, mixing occurred in 3D space, and the musical arrangement would sometimes have to be modified to accommodate the acoustic realities of the space where the music was being recorded.
-(For a modern take on this approach to 3D mixing, see the album "Coyote Sessions" by Glen Phillips, which was recorded with a single Cascade X-15 stereo ribbon microphone [which I also own, coincidentally].)
-Something about that resonates with me deeply - specifically that the most important part of the music production process is what happens before we start pushing electrons - the music itself.
+In the early days of music production, before multitrack recording even existed, mixing occurred in 3D space, and the musical arrangement would often-times have to be modified to accommodate the acoustic realities of the space where the music was being recorded.
+Something about that resonates with me deeply - specifically that the most important part of the music production process is what happens before any sound waves hit the diaphragms of the studio mics - the music itself.

 Subsequently, I prefer to record music that is easily portable to a live performance, i.e. that doesn't require 120 tracks, that doesn't require hours and hours of editing, doesn't require extensive use of pitch correction or effects, or even overdubbing for that matter.
-Those are my ideals; and though it's usually not possible in most situations to have my cake and eat it too (some genres of music lean heavily on artificial means), those ideals inform my artistic choices in a production role.
+Those are my ideals; and though it's usually not possible in most situations to have my cake and eat it too, those ideals inform my artistic choices in a production role.

 With the traditional business model of live performances selling records now flipped on its head - recordings now sell tickets to live performances, with most consumers hearing the music before they go to the shows - portability between the studio and a live show is more important than ever.
 (And let’s face it... most people would rather see a full live performance than a glorified karaoke concert with a click track.)